Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 The ICRAA contains several clauses that are stricter than the FCRA.
 The ICRAA supersedes the FCRA in any provision where its laws are more restrictive.

-Section 1786.18 of the ICRAA, for example, only allows for the reporting of criminal convictions and open cases.
-The ICRAA also establishes restrictions about when and how employers can generate background check reports.
+Section 1786.18 of the ICRAA, for example, only allows for the reporting of criminal convictions from the last seven years and open cases.

 According to Section 1786.16 (2)(B)(iv):